Golf for a good cause!

 Shotgun start at 2pm.
 Cost is $90 per player.
-To register, you must complete the 2018 CTM Golf Outing Entry Form so that we know your details and any others you may be registering as a group.
+Make your own group or we can pair you up.
+To register, you must complete the 2018 Golf Outing Registration so that we know your details and any others you may be registering as a group.
+This form is required even if you purchase online tickets to the golf outing.

 For more information about the event or sponsorship opportunities, contact ContactCTM@cliftoncommunity.org.